syncfusion-content/blazor-docs/blazor/scheduler/appointments.md

 ### Using template

 Any kind of text, images and links can be added to customize the look of the events.
 The user can format and change the default appearance of the events by making use of the `Template` option available within the `ScheduleEventsettings` tag helper.

+To get start quickly on customizing events using template, you can check on this video:

+`youtube:8kBXcBjL12A`

 The following code example customizes the appointment.

 ```cshtml
 @using Syncfusion.Blazor.Schedule